lbc-team/foundry-book-in-chinese/src/reference/cli/forge/snapshot.md

           The block gas limit

       --memory-limit <MEMORY_LIMIT>
           The memory limit per EVM execution in bytes.
 If this limit is exceeded, a `MemoryLimitOOG` result is thrown.

           The default is 128MiB.

+      --disable-block-gas-limit
+          Whether to disable the block gas limit checks

+          [aliases: no-gas-limit]

+      --isolate
+          Whether to enable isolation of calls.
+In isolation mode all top-level calls are executed as a separate transaction in a separate EVM context, enabling more precise gas accounting and transaction state changes

+      --alphanet
+          Whether to enable Alphanet features

 Cache options:
       --force